No tears for the raped concubine

 In the morning her master got up, opened the doors of the house, and when he went out to go on his way, there was his concubine lying at the door of the house, with her hands on the threshold.
 “Get up,” he said to her, “we are going.”
 But there was no answer.
 (Jdg 19:25-27)

-[The Master encounters his used and abused concubine touching the threshold.
-Her clothes (if indeed there were any) are undoubtedly dirty, torn, bloodied.
+The Levite encounters his used and abused concubine touching the threshold.
+Her clothes (if indeed there were any left on her body) are undoubtedly dirty, torn, bloodied.
 He commands her, but receives no answer.
 What then?
 Will he now clean her body and prepare it for burial?
 Let’s see. . . .

-Many scholars believe that the phrase “But there was no answer” (verse 28) implies that the woman was dead.
-Some disagree, claiming the Hebrew text is deliberately vague here, allowing for the possibility that the woman was still alive until the Levite dismembered her and then sent the body parts to the 12 tribes (verse 29) (see, for example, Meir Sternberg, The Poetics of Biblical Narrative, pp. 238-239). (www)]
+Many scholars believe that the phrase “But there was no answer” (19:28) implies that the woman was dead.
+Some disagree, claiming the Hebrew text is deliberately vague here, allowing for the possibility that the woman was still barely alive when she was bound to a mule and carted to the Levite’s home where he brutally dismembered her and then sent the body parts to the 12 tribes (19:29) (see, for example, Meir Sternberg, The Poetics of Biblical Narrative, pp. 238-239). (www)]

 28 Then he put her on the donkey; and the man set out for his home.
-29 When he had entered his house, he took a knife, and grasping his concubine he cut her into twelve pieces, limb by limb, and sent her throughout all the territory of Israel.
+29 When he had entered his house, he took a knife, and grasping his concubine [who was nearly lifeless] he cut her into twelve pieces, limb by limb, and sent her throughout all the territory of Israel.
 30 Then he commanded the men whom he sent, saying, “Thus shall you say to all the Israelites, ‘Has such a thing ever happened since the day that the Israelites came up from the land of Egypt until this day?
-Consider it, take counsel, and speak out.'”
+Consider it, take counsel [among ourselves], and speak out.'”

 Optional Probative Explorations 6.5

-6.5 The Master grasps his concubine and cuts her body into twelve parts.
-Instead of giving her an honorable burial, the Master resorts to mutilating her body and to refusing her a burial.
+6.5 The Levite grasps his concubine and cuts her body into twelve parts.
+Instead of giving her an honorable burial, the Levite resorts to mutilating her body and to refusing her a burial.
 These are brutal acts normally inflicted upon the body of those who have committed horrific crimes.
 But what crime has she committed?
-How is this mutilation to be justified?
+How is this brutal mutilation to be justified?

 Based on Deuteronomywhich states that if a criminal is put to death by hanging, “his body shall not remain all night hanging on the tree, but thou shalt surely bury him that same day,” the rabbis conclude that to mistreat or mutilate the body of a deceased (known in Hebrew as nivul hamet) is a violation of scriptural law. (www)